Legal Translation & Interpreting for Local Attorneys

 We’ve blogged on the importance of an accurate legal translation of the representation agreement between an English-speaking attorney and his non-English-speaking client.
-Say you practice law in Small Town U.S.A. somewhere in Colorado, Florida, California, Georgia, Iowa, Texas.
+Say you practice law in Small Town U.S.A. somewhere in Colorado, Florida, California, Georgia, Hawaii, Washington, Iowa, Texas, West Virginia.
 You are the local town prosecutor helping out the court one evening a week with traffic offenses and the odd minor domestic violence incident.
 You handle the everyday slip-and-fall case.
 You have some experience drafting the last will and testament for your next-door neighbor.
 You are a generalist who is ready to take virtually any local case that crosses your office door.

 In this day and age, your existence as a lawyer in a rural or small town in America’s heartland does not remove the possibility that you could also be an international lawyer as well.
 Now, that might seem like a contradiction in terms.
 You may think, “Hey wait, an international lawyer is someone who jets around the world, represents massive global corporations, and lives in a big city.”
 Not so.